How does Diagnostics work

 Clearing the ECU fault memory

 Diagnostic machines plug directly into the vehicle's modules and a list of any faults stored are displayed on the screen.
 At this point we can clear the codes on the module turning off any warning lights on your dashboard ideally you would then take the report to your garage of choice.
+Please note, simply clearing the warning light from your dashboard is not a permanent fix.

-Why should you clear faults?
+Why should you diagnose faults?

 An ABS fault.
 Could render the ABS system inoperative potentially affecting the braking of the vehicle.
+Having a fault cleared from the diagnostic without rectifying the issue isn't advisable as warning lights can be triggered by many systems and your ABS system may not operate correctly.